Talmei Yosef: History

 The moshav was established in 1982 by former residents of Talmei Yosef, an Israeli settlement in Sinai.
 The original settlement's residents were evacuated as a result of the Camp David Accords, and re-settled in Israel, naming their new settlement after their previous one (after Yosef Weitz, a former director of the Land and Afforestation Department of the Jewish National Fund).

-In May 2015, KKL Belgium established a green landscaping project around the local synagogue in memory of Yilona Nejszaten, one of the "hidden children" of the Holocaust.
+In May 2015 Jewish National Fund Belgium established a green landscaping project around the local synagogue in memory of Yilona Nejszaten, one of the "hidden children" of the Holocaust.

-In 2005, one moshav resident opened an educational farm called the "Salad Trail."
+In 2005 a moshav resident opened an educational farm called the "Salad Trail."
 Visitors see how Israel's agricultural technologies allow over 80 different crops, primarily fruits and vegetables, to grow in the desert soil – without pesticides.